ogdenpm/tool-src/doc/Tools.md

 Note, the first build of this tool may fail, since it uses generated files.
 Subsequent build attempts should be ok.

-### dumpintel.exe
+### dumpomf

-Dumps the detail of the content of omf85, omf51, omf96 and omf86 files. omf96 currently only shows the record types as I have no samples to verify.
-The others decode as per the intel specifications with some of the none Intel additions for omf86
+Dumps the detail of the content of omf85, omf51, omf96 and omf86 files.
+Interpretation of the various formats is per the intel specifications with some extensions for omf86.
+Due to lack of samples, limited testing has been done on omf96.
+This supersedes **dumpIntel** which has now been depreciated.

 ```
-usage: dumpintel -v | -V | objfile [outputfile]
+usage: dumpomf -v | -V | objfile [outputfile]
 ```

-### fixobj.exe
+### fixobj

 Supports modifying omf85 files to work around lack of historic / unreleased compilers that are currently not available.